Kudryavets/Functional-Programming-in-Scala-Capstone/README.md

 Colors are smoothed by applying the linear interpolation algorithm (https://en.wikipedia.org/wiki/Linear_interpolation).

 The map is broken down into tiles using the Web Mercator projection (http://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).

+In order to make computation of tiles faster, scattered data spatially interpolated into a regular grid.